You are here

 Civil Surgeons' Responsibilities and Requirements

-For more information on civil surgeons' responsibilities, requirements and how civil surgeons can find instruction on how to best perform immigration exams, see our Currently Designated Civil Surgeons page.
+For more information on the responsibilities, requirements and instructions on how civil surgeons perform immigration exams, see our Designated Civil Surgeons page.